Living Under June

 Living Under June is the second album by the Canadian singer-songwriter Jann Arden, released in 1994.

 "Could I Be Your Girl", "Insensitive" and "Good Mother" were all significant hits for Jann in Canada, with "Wonderdrug", "Unloved" and "Looking for It (Finding Heaven)" also becoming Canadian adult-contemporary hits.
-"Insensitive" was Jann's biggest hit internationally, entering the Top 40 in several countries, including Italy and the United States (No. 12 on the Billboard Hot 100).
+"Insensitive" was Jann's biggest hit internationally.
+The song entered the Top 40 in several countries, including Italy and the United States (No. 12 on the Billboard Hot 100).
 In the U.S., "Could I Be Your Girl" was also a minor adult contemporary chart hit (No. 33).
 Total worldwide sales for this album come to 1.3 million, with 600,000 Canadian, and 500,000 US.

 The video for "Good Mother", directed by Jeth Weinrich, won the Juno Award for Video of the Year at the 1996 Juno Awards.
 Weinrich also directed the video for "Insensitive", which was a nominee for the same award, but didn't win, at the 1995 Juno Awards.